bbauska/ibm-intermediate-web-dev/README.md

 -   Gain access to other FTP source files, and

--   Assess a web page\'s accessibility.
+-   Assess a web page&apos;s accessibility.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">